 Even as Woodroof's character arc takes shape with his slow acceptance of the gay community, whom he's helping initially out of self-interest, Vallée consistently highlights Woodroof's machismo, pushing bikini-clad images that adorn Woodroof's office and celebrating a bathroom fling with a woman who also has AIDS.
 And, whenever it appears Woodroof is coming off as too brutish, we're reminded that he's still suffering from AIDS as he's subsumed by body-contorting pains and a noise in his head that's as ear-splitting for him as it is for us.
 In one scene, Woodroof appears to be praying, bowing his head over candlelight before a dark background, urging to be shown a sign.
 The camera then quickly pulls back, only to reveal Ron inside a bar.
 It's a gimmicky elucidation of the man's priorities in a film that seems all too content in pigeonholing its characters.

-Less successful than McConaughey is Leto, who's primarily asked to trot around as Ron's second-banana business partner, tossing off queeny one-liners with super-sassy aplomb.
+Less successful is Leto, who's primarily asked to trot around as Ron's second-banana business partner, tossing off queeny one-liners with super-sassy aplomb.
 And as doctor Eve Sacks, whose goodness is often gratingly juxtaposed with the villainy of her superior (Denis O'Hare), Jennifer Garner is called on to look concerned all the time.
-There's a slightly tacked-on and tacky subplot where Ron and Eve exchange flirtations that doesn't so much stir any romance between them in the end as it dials up her righteous do-gooderism, which she fully commits to upon leveling a crooked painting of a flower that's gifted to her by Ron and that she hangs on the wall of her shabby apartment with literally wall-busting rage.
-After Ron persuades Eve that AZT is poisonous, it's only a matter of time before Eve rebels against her own job and gets to curse out everyone at a hospital board meeting.
-Cue the applause.
+There's a slightly tacked-on and tacky subplot where Ron and Eve exchange flirtations that doesn't so much stir any romance between them in the end as it dials up Eve's righteous do-gooderism, which she fully commits to upon leveling a crooked painting of a flower that's gifted to her by Ron and that she hangs on the wall of her shabby apartment with literally wall-busting rage.
+After Ron persuades Eve that AZT is poisonous, it's only a matter of time before Eve rebels against her job and gets to curse out everyone at a hospital board meeting.
+Cue applause.

 Vallée can't help but evangelize Woodroof as a heterosexual savior for AIDS activism, and you wish Woodroof's insouciant charisma and rebellious spirit would rub off on the paradigm-bound filmmaking as well, which grows increasingly cheaper as the characters and ethics turn from grey to black and white in the homestretch.
 The pandering paradigm begins to poke through with a supermarket scene where Woodroof forces a homophobic friend to shake Rayon's hand, serving as a transparent catalyst for his newfound openness.
 Before long, clunky exposition devices become more apparent (Dr. Eve Sacks, who works in the hospital that's testing AZT, seems to get her AIDS-related news from TV reports) and Woodroof gets to publicly shame the Big Phrama bad guys pushing expensive AZT on an AIDS support group (“I'm a drug dealer?
 No, you're a fucking drug dealer!”
 Woodroof barks).